Abady0x1/Cyberhub-web/README.md

 # Cyberhub-web

-This repo about solving cyberhub web challengens
+This repo about solving cyberhub web challenges